carvalhopatrick/avr-64bit-sum/README.md

-# avr_64bit_sum
+# avr-64bit-sum
-An 8-bit AVR assembly program to sum or subtract two 64 bit integers stored in memory.
-Made as an exercise to mainly practice subroutines calling with parameters passed via stack, and loading/storing to SRAM.
+An AVR assembler program to sum or subtract two 64 bit integers stored in memory.
+Made as an exercise mainly to practice calling subroutines with parameters passed via stack, and loading/storing to SRAM.
 Targets the ATMega328P MCU.

 ### Addresses and operands